Artist's impression of Eris.

 Eris travels in a highly elliptical orbit, sharply inclined at angle of 44° to the plane of the ecliptic (the plane in which Earth's orbit lies), with a period of 558 years.
 This high inclination suggests that the object was thrown into its present orbit by an ancient encounter with Neptune.
 It is also the reason that Eris wasn't discovered earlier – most searches for new objects in the outer Solar System concentrate in and around the ecliptic plane.

 Eris averages roughly three times the distance of Pluto from the Sun.
-At the time of its discovery it was 97 AU from the Sun (more than twice Pluto's average distance) and almost at aphelion, but it can come as close as 5.3 billion kilometers (3.3 billion miles).
-(Pluto's orbit ranges from 4.3 billion kilometers to 7.4 billion kilometers) Preliminary spectra indicate that its surface contains methane ice and may thus be similar to that of Pluto.
+At the time of its discovery it was 97 AU from the Sun (more than twice Pluto's average distance) and almost at aphelion, but it can come as close as 5.3 billion km (3.3 billion miles).
+(Pluto's orbit ranges from 4.3 billion km to 7.4 billion km) Preliminary spectra indicate that its surface contains methane ice and may thus be similar to that of Pluto.
 For Eris to appear as bright as it does with a diameter similar to that of Pluto it must have an extremely high albedo, reflecting about 86% of light falling on it (compared with 60% in the case of Pluto).
 Of all the objects in the Solar System, only Saturn's moon Enceladus is known to be brighter.

 The moon of Eris